 Apricot seed kernels do contain cyanide, but this is also found in Vitamin B12, almonds, strawberries, wild blackberries, wild crabapples, elderberries, apple seeds, cherry seeds, nectarine seeds, peach seeds, pear seeds, plum seeds, prune seeds, bamboo, alfalfa, eucalyptus and a host of other foods we consume.
 The cyanide is locked into the Amygdalin, so it is chemically inert and completely harmless to normal cells.
 In the same way, common salt (sodium chloride) is safe to eat despite containing the poison chlorine.
 Amygdalin is actually less toxic than salt and sugar.

 Amygdalin was first extracted and named over 100 years ago and has been in pharmacological dictionaries since that time as being non-toxic.
-The assertion that taking Apricot Kernels poses a health risk is simple ignorance by pharmaceutical companies.
-Apricot Kernels are a staple part of the diet for many peoples, and thousands of others all over the world choose to take Apricot Kernels for the health benefits.
+The myth that taking Apricot Kernels poses a health risk is simple ignorance by pharmaceutical companies.
+Apricot Kernels are a staple part of the diet for many peoples, and thousands all over the world who choose to take Apricot Kernels for the health benefits.

 The Hunza people in Pakistan who live healthy productive lives well into their 100s are renowned for being some of the healthiest peoples in the world.
 Of course, one of the key factors is the mineral rich water they drink and their diet.
 One of their favorite foods and an important part of the Hunza people's diet is Apricots.
 They are eaten fresh in the summer and dried for the winter.
 The kernels are removed, ground and roasted; the oil is used for cooking, dressings and as a facial lotion.
 Apricot Kernel oil is healthful in tightening the skin.
 On average, The Hunzas eat between 50 to 75 milligrams of Vitamin B17 a day but in the Western World, most wouldn't consume this amount in a year!